battlej07/goenv/README.md

 A small Go package that makes working with environment variables simple, type-safe, and convenient.

-goenv provides helper functions for retrieving environment variables with fallbacks, strict parsing, and common types like int, float, bool, time.Time, and time.Duration.
+GoEnv provides helper functions for retrieving environment variables with fallbacks, strict parsing, and common types like int, float, bool, time.Time, and time.Duration.

 ## Features